omgitsguppey/labelsite/README.md

 ## Getting Started

-This repository contains a very small Express server as a starting point.
+This repository contains a very small Express server serving a static home page.
 To run it locally:

 ```bash
 npm install
 npm start
 ```

 Open `http://localhost:3000` in your browser.
+The home page lives in `public/index.html` and can be customized with your own copy or styling.

 ### Running Tests